 - A. An exhibitor or exhibitor's agent may, within the time period announced in the schedule of events and posted at the exhibit chairman's table, submit a written request for review to the chief judge, through the exhibit chairman, as to any supposed error in rating the exhibitor's exhibit.
-The exhibit chairman will provide standard forms to those who desire a review and will post the deadline for review requests.
-Only forms provided by the chief judge will be used.
+The chief judge will provide the exhibit chairman with standard forms for use by those who desire a review.
+The exhibit chairman and will post the deadline for review requests.
+Only written appeals will be considered.
 Personal presentation by an exhibitor will not be allowed. - B. After review of the challenged ratings, the review committee may correct any error in the ratings of any exhibit judge without the latter's concurrence, or replace a judge with a substitute exhibit judge for the purpose of rating all exhibits in that class.
-Exhibitors who file a request for review may have points taken away as well as granted.
+Exhibitors who file a request for review may have points deducted as well as granted.

-19. EXHIBITING PREVIOUS WINNING EXHIBITS/MATERIAL.
+19. EXHIBITING PREVIOUS WINNING EXHIBITS / MATERIAL.

-- A. An exhibit that has won the Howland Wood Award, or an exhibit that has won two first place awards (even in different classes), may not be entered again in competition except in the Emeritus class.
+- A. An exhibit that has won the Howland Wood Award, or an exhibit that has won two first place awards (even in different classes) at an anniversary or World's Fair of Money® convention, may not be entered again in competition except in the Emeritus class.
 These exhibits may also be shown as non-competitive exhibits.
-A new exhibit, using the same numismatic material as was used in the above mentioned winning exhibits, may be entered in competition if the exhibitor can satisfy the ANA that the exhibit has completely changed in nature. - B. The best of show exhibit from an ANA National Money Show may be entered directly into the Best-of-Show competition at an ANA's World's Fair of MoneySM once during the subsequent three World's Fair of MoneySM conventions, at the exhibitor's option.
-If the exhibitor desires to attempt to win the first place award in a category, then the exhibit will be judged against all others of the same class, and may not succeed in advancing to the Best-of-Show round.
-An exhibit that is entered directly into Best-of-Show judging as a result of having won the Best-of-Show award at a National Money Show will not be considered to have used one of its two years of eligibility for exhibition in a class.
+A new exhibit, using the same numismatic material as was used in the above mentioned winning exhibits, may be entered in competition if the exhibitor can satisfy the ANA that the exhibit has completely changed in nature.
+See page 5 of the exhibit application for more details. - B. The best-of-show exhibit from an ANA National Money Show[®] may be entered directly into the best-of-show competition at an ANA World's Fair of Money[®] once during the subsequent three World's Fair of Money[®] conventions, at the exhibitor's option.
+If the exhibitor desires to attempt to win the first place award in a category, then the exhibit will be judged against all others of the same class, and may not succeed in advancing to the best-of-show round.
+An exhibit that is entered directly into best-of-show judging as a result of having won the best-of-show award at a National Money Show[®] will not be considered to have used one of its two years of eligibility for exhibition in a class.
+It must comply with case-count limits in effect for the convention where it is shown.